NeurosnapInc/neurosnap/README.md

 proteins.align_pdbs(ref_pdb, sample_pdb)
 ```
 ##### Description:
 Aligns two pdb structures by their longest chain using the first pdb as the reference.
 Reference pdb is not modified or overwritten while the sample pdb is overwritten.
+TODO: REMOVE, replaced by Protein.calculate_rmsd()
 ##### Parameters:
 - **ref_pdb**:  Filepath for reference protein to align to (str)
 - **sample_pdb**:  Filepath for sample protein to be modified and aligned to the reference (str)